eastmaels/BlurtWitnessAutoSwitch/README.md

-# SteemWitnessAutoSwitch
+# BlurtWitnessAutoSwitch
-Auto Switch Steem Witness Node
+Auto Switch Blurt Witness Node

 # How to use
 1. Configure your settings in `config.json`